 Queen Vic was born and grew up in the palace, living under the strict ‘Kensington System.’
 On 20 June 1837 at 6am she received the news that her uncle, William IV had died.
 The following day, she moved into Buckingham Palace.
-You can learn more about Victoria and how she grew up at Kensington Palace in the exhibition Victoria A Royal Childhood.

 More recently, the occupants of Kensington Palace have included Princess Margaret and Diana, Princess of Wales.
 It’s now home to the Duke and Duchess of Cambridge and their three children.

 In the 1890s, the palace was in a state of serious disrepair, and it came close to being wiped off the map.
 Thank goodness Queen Vic intervened and insisted that her childhood home be saved, declaring “while she lived, the palace in which she was born should not be destroyed”.
 She persuaded Parliament to approve its two-year renovation in 1897, and the State Rooms opened to the public on her eightieth birthday.

 The Queen Victoria Statue was sculpted by the queen’s daughter

 Victoria’s daughter, Louise, made the Grade II listed statue you see in front of the palace.
 Erected in 1893, it is made of Portland stone and depicts an 18-year-old Victoria in her coronation robes.
 It suffered some damage during World War II when shrapnel removed its nose.
 Queen Elizabeth II had it replaced in 1952.